cosmos/sdk-tutorials/academy/3-ibc/7-ibc-tooling.md

 </HighlightBox>

-When you go back to the overview, below the visual overview of the entire network you can find a list of the most active zones by IBC volume in USD:
+When you go to the `Zones`, you can find a list of the most active zones by IBC volume in USD:

 ![Most active zones](/academy/3-ibc/images/mostactivezones.png)

 The list includes very useful information, such as:

 * `IBC volume, $`: USD value of tokens successfully relayed via IBC transfer with pertinent volume in progress.
+* `IBC volume in, $`: USD value of tokens successfully received from other zones with pertinent volume in progress.
+* `IBC volume out, $`: USD value of tokens successfully transferred to other zones with pertinent volume in progress.
 * `IBC transfer`: number of successfully relayed IBC transfers with pertinent quantity in progress.
-* `IBC volume out, $`: USD value of tokens successfully transferred to other zones with pertinent volume in progress.
-* `IBC volume in, $`: USD value of tokens successfully received from other zones with pertinent volume in progress.
-* `IBC WAU`: number of zone's unique addresses initiated outward IBC transfer(s).
+* `IBC DAU`: number of unique addresses within the zone that have initiated outward IBC transfers.
-* `IBC volume activity`: graph visualizing the activity.

-For the first five categories, you can also sort the list in either ascending or descending order.
+You can also sort the list in either ascending or descending order with a click on the label.

 ## Mintscan